 About Our Auction

 Join the Bidding today!
 The Woodmen’s Museum online auction is your way of supporting this non-profit registered charity and its endeavor to preserve and promote the history of lumbering; and, the vibrant and colorful stories of the “Canadian” lumberjack.
+Open to all bidders in or outside of the province of New Brunswick.

 COVID-19 has certainly played havoc with our fundraising initiatives.
-The online auction will allow us to generate MUCH NEED operating dollars, allowing us to continue to offer a very unique Miramichi and New Brunswick experience for our supporters and visitors.
+The online auction will allow us to generate MUCH NEEDED operating dollars, allowing us to continue to offer a very unique Miramichi and New Brunswick experience for our supporters and visitors.

 About Central New Brunswick Woodmen's Museum